 a.
 A tree in the midst of the earth: The tree in Nebuchadnezzar's dream was noted for its size, strength, prominence, beauty, fruit, and shelter.

 b.
-He cried aloud and said thus: The watcher (presumably an angel) explains the fate of the tree.
-He notes that the tree is to be chopped down, and it will lose its size, strength, prominence, beauty, fruit, and shelter.
-He also says that the tree represents a man who will be changed and given the heart of a beast.
+He cried aloud and said thus: The watcher (presumably an angel) explained the fate of the tree.
+He noted that the tree was to be chopped down, and it would lose its size, strength, prominence, beauty, fruit, and shelter.
+He also said that the tree represented a man who would be changed and given the heart of a beast.

 i.
-Bound with a band of iron and bronze: These are either for the tree stump’s confinement or protection.
-It is no longer free and great.
+Bound with a band of iron and bronze: These were either for the tree stump's confinement or protection.
+The tree would no longer be free and great.

 c.
 In order that the living may know that the Most High rules in the kingdom of men: Nebuchadnezzar heard these words in his dream.
-In light of this, the dream isn’t hard to interpret - it clearly deals with the humbling of a great king.
-No wonder none of Nebuchadnezzar’s counselors wanted to interpret the dream for him!
+In light of this, the dream wasn't hard to interpret - it clearly dealt with the humbling of a great king.
+No wonder none of Nebuchadnezzar's counselors wanted to interpret the dream for him.

 i.
 Like most kings - ancient and modern - Nebuchadnezzar wanted to believe that he ruled instead of God or anyone else.
 "Both the Assyrian and the Babylonian kings thought of themselves as rulers over all the earth, so describing themselves in their inscriptions."
 (Wood)